jemunro/wehi-nextflow-training/module_3/README.md

 ## 3.6 Operators
 ### Map
-* `map` is the most commonly used nextflow operater, and works the same as Groovy's `collect()` but applied to channels instead of lists.
+* `map` is the most commonly used nextflow operater
+* functionally similar to `collect {}`, but applied to channels instead of lists
 * Functionally similar to R's `lapply()` or Python's `map()`
-* The default variable name for a closure is `it`
+* The default variable name for a closure is `it`, e.g.:
-* for example:
    ```groovy
    channel.of(1, 2, 3).map { it * 2 }.view()
    ```